 The spending criteria for earning the 2-4-1 voucher or the Premium Economy upgrade voucher is:

-Reason 4: If Virgin miles don’t work out, you can transfer to Hilton Honors or IHG Rewards Club
+Reason 4: If Virgin points don’t work out, you can transfer to Hilton Honors or IHG Rewards Club

-If you found yourself struggling to use your Virgin miles, you could move them across.
+If you found yourself struggling to use your Virgin points, you could move them across.
 It isn’t amazing value but it gets you out of a hole.

 Of course, if your main aim is to earn IHG Rewards Club points then you are better off with one of the two IHG Mastercard credit cards.
 The Hilton Honors Platinum Visa is no longer available to new applicants so the new Virgin credit cards are your only – admittedly poor – way of accumulating Hilton Honors points from a Visa / Mastercard.
 For places that take American Express, you would be better off earning Hilton Honors points via the (free in Year 1) Amex Gold which earns 2 Hilton points per £1 spent.